TheThingSystem/steward-ios-library/README.md

 You can either copy all the files for the relevant library into your porject, or include the appropriate static library as a subproject with either `libThing.a` or `libClient.a` as targets.

-However the easiest method is to use the bianry release and drop the [pre-built binaries](https://github.com/TheThingSystem/steward-ios-library/releases/tag/0.1) along with the asociated header files for the static libraries into your project.
+However the easiest method is to use the binary release and drop the [pre-built binaries](https://github.com/TheThingSystem/steward-ios-library/releases/) along with the asociated header files for the static libraries into your project.

 *Note:* If you do this, you must add `-ObjC` to the "Other Linker Flags" option in your project settings.